 Logistics Challenges and the Solution

 Keeping the same standard of equipment throughout your entire remote team is challenging.
 Some employees might already have the hardware they prefer, while others might be working on a tablet from their living room couches.
+However, maintaining a balance between employees would help you organize, coordinate, and stay away from writing up them!

 To make this process easier for your HR staff or management, try sending out a questionnaire to employees so you can find out who needs what.
 Try to avoid broad questions like “What do you need for your home office?”
 Instead, ask about specific materials; find out if their computer and internet connection is fast enough.
 Ask them if they experience any soreness after their workday.